Mystic Stamp Company: Confederate Printing Press No. 3

 During the American Civil War, the printing firm Hoyer & Ludwig was chosen to produce the first Confederate postage stamps.
 The hand-press known as No. 3 was used to print the stamps using lithography.
 To print, a lithographic stone was placed on the bed of the printer, moistened with water, inked, and covered with paper.
 The stone was then run through the press and past a blade, which pressed the stamp images onto the paper.

 Hoyer & Ludwig went out of business at the end of the Civil War, selling out to Simons & Keiningham, who later sold their equipment to A. Hoen & Company – including Press.
 No. 3.
 After a fire destroyed their headquarters, Hudson P. Hoen gave the press to former Hoyer & Ludwig apprentice (and Confederate stamp expert) August Dietz.

 Confederate Press No. 3 remained in Dietz's family long after his 1963 death.
 It was displayed at the Dietz Printing Company for several years and even loaned to the Smithsonian Museum of American History, VAPEX 1975, and the APS Stamp Show in Richmond, Virginia.

 Over 100 years after Dietz acquired Press No. 3, his heirs put it up for auction, where it was bid on and successfully won by Mystic President Don Sundman.
 The 1,000-pound cast iron press, along with four lithographic stones, made its way to Mystic's headquarters in Camden, NY, where it remains on display to this day.

 First day cover business

 Mystic

 Mystic produced its first First Day Cover in 1992 and continued making covers until 2007, when it acquired Fleetwood.

 Fleetwood

 Fleetwood produced First Day Covers from 1941 until 2007 when it was purchased by Mystic.
 Mystic discontinued their own brand of First Day Covers and continued producing Fleetwood First Day Covers instead.

 Colorano

 In early 2016, Mystic purchased the Colorano company known for its First Day Covers featuring silk cachets.

+Silk cachets are a type of decorative element found on first day covers (FDCs), which are envelopes or postal cards that commemorate the issuance of a new postage stamp on its first day of release.
+The cachet is an artistic design or illustration printed or embossed on the cover, typically related to the stamp's theme or subject matter.

+Silk cachets differ from other types of cachets because they incorporate actual silk fabric into their design.
+Instead of using paper or cardstock, a piece of silk material is affixed to the cover, either as a patch or as part of the overall artwork.
+The silk may be plain or dyed in various colors to enhance the visual appeal of the cachet, adding a touch of elegance and luxury.

-The company was in business for 40 years before owner Jim Roselle sold to Mystic.
+Colorano was in business for 40 years before owner Jim Roselle sold to Mystic.